Updated: Oct 16

 9. Discover Your Self

 Finding your life purpose often requires doing a lot of self-improvement and personal development work.
-One of the best ways to do this is to sign up for a life coaching program and hiring the services of a good life coach.
-Finding your Self is the first step of many towards finding your life purpose.
+One of the best ways to do this is to sign up for a life coaching program and hire the services of a good life coach.
+Finding your Self is the first step of many toward finding your life purpose.

 What Are the Benefits of Living a Purposeful Life?